-Failing to provide / Student refuses to provide school ID to any public school personnel or activity surrender school sponsor upon demand.
+Minor Problem Behavior Definition Cell Phone / Pagers Student's cell phone is made visible or audible.
+Cen i none / i ageis Student's cent phone is made visible of audible.
+Cheating (Could be a major infraction, depending on severity) Student is in possession of, having passed on, or being responsible for removing someone else's work or has signed a person's name without that person's permission OR Student copies the work of another individual or verbiage from an internet resource.
+Defiance of School Personnel / Authorities Refusing to comply with any reasonable demand or request by any school official or sponsor at places and times where school personnel have jurisdiction.
+Disruptive Behavior Inappropriate behavior that interferes with the teaching / learning process.
+Dress Code Violation Student wears clothing that does not fit within the dress code guidelines practiced by the school.
+Electronic Devices Student has an electronic device that is visible or audible (e.g., electronic game, phone, music player, etc.) Failing to provide / surrender school identification.
+Student refuses to provide school ID to any public school personnel or activity sponsor upon demand.
 Refusal to identify self.
-Giving inaccurate information identification.
-Inappropriate Physical Sexualized physical touch that includes (but is not limited to) kissing, frontal Contact hugs, touching of private body areas, etc. Language - Inappropriate language that is NOT directed at another person.
-Inappropriate Materials, Obscene Displaying material that is indecent and has the potential of being disruptive.
-Possession of a lighter / Student is in possession of products related to smoking (lighter, etc) etc. Refusing to Comply Student refuses to comply with staff directives.
+Giving inaccurate information Inappropriate Physical Contact Sexualized physical touch that includes (but is not limited to) kissing, frontal hugs, touching of private body areas, etc. Language - Inappropriate Inappropriate language that is NOT directed at another person.
+Materials, Obscene Displaying material that is indecent and has the potential of being disruptive.
+Possession of a lighter / etc. Student is in possession of products related to smoking (lighter, etc) Refusing to Comply Student refuses to comply with staff directives.
 Sleeping Student disengages from class by sleeping.
-Tardy (greater than 5 Lateness to class that exceeds five minutes from the start of the class period. minutes but less than 10 Once a student is later than 10 minutes they are no longer tardy, but are minutes) considered truant.
-Walking Out of Class Student leaves class without permission of teacher / staff, but returns to class But back quickly within 5 minutes.
-Problem behavior causing this referral is not listed above.
-Staff using this area Other will specify the problem behavior observed.
+Tardy (greater than 5 minutes but less than 10 minutes) Lateness to class that exceeds five minutes from the start of the class period.
+Once a student is later than 10 minutes they are no longer tardy, but are considered truant.
+Walking Out of Class But back quickly Student leaves class without permission of teacher / staff, but returns to class within 5 minutes.
+Other Problem behavior causing this referral is not listed above.
+Staff using this area will specify the problem behavior observed.
+CSP Violation COVID Safe Practices Consequences for violating mask-wearing requirements: 1st offense: Teacher corrects the situation in the classroom if possible and documents the incident.